 Crikey, what other fabulous exclusives are we next to be treated to?
 “Peggy Mitchell pulls pint in Queen Vic” or maybe “scraping the barrel, here’s another pointless exclusive.”

-Soap stalwart Ian Smith said last week that that he stopped Neighbours executives from turning his character of Harold Bishop gay.
+Soap stalwart Ian Smith said last week that he stopped Neighbours executives from turning his character of Harold Bishop gay.
 Shame Smith doesn’t have so much say over the show becoming nothing more than teen fodder.
 Ah how we recall the days when Neighbours was a happy family show.

 Emmerdale star Roxanne Pallett says she is happy being single.
 Well that’s nice to know.. next…